eric2323223/jekyll-now/drafts/GPT.md

 >GPT-2 displays a broad set of capabilities, including the ability to generate conditional synthetic text samples of unprecedented quality, where we prime the model with an input and have it generate a lengthy continuation.
 In addition, GPT-2 outperforms other language models trained on specific domains (like Wikipedia, news, or books) without needing to use these domain-specific training datasets.
 On language tasks like question answering, reading comprehension, summarization, and translation, GPT-2 begins to learn these tasks from the raw text, using no task-specific training data.
 While scores on these downstream tasks are far from state-of-the-art, they suggest that the tasks can benefit from unsupervised techniques, given sufficient (unlabeled) data and compute.
 ![enter image description here](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQUFL2kZa4Nzhvte_2-qmBsFtnoCQ_6ffJvDg&usqp=CAU)
+> In this paper, we connect these two lines of work and continue the trend of more general methods of transfer.
+We demonstrate language models can perform down-stream tasks in a zero-shot setting – without any parameter or architecture modification.
+We demonstrate this approach shows potential by highlighting the ability of language models to perform a wide range of tasks in a zero-shot setting.
+We achieve promising, competitive, and state of the art results depending on the task.
 #### training data
 > The resulting dataset, WebText, contains the text subset of these 45 million links.
 To extract the text from HTML responses we use a combination of the Dragnet (Peters & Lecocq, 2013) and Newspaper1 content extractors.
 All results presented in this paper use a preliminary version of WebText which does not include links created after Dec 2017 and which after de-duplication and some heuristic based cleaning contains slightly over 8 million documents for a total of 40 GB of text.
 We removed all Wikipedia documents from WebText since it is a common data source for other datasets and could complicate analysis due to over1https://github.com/codelucas/newspaper Language Models are Unsupervised Multitask Learners lapping training data with test evaluation tasks.
 #### model